Bioscience incubator helps start-ups go from idea to marketplace

 Emergence at a glance

-Areas of specialization include: animal and human health diagnostics, natural health products, bio-active extraction and value-added food processing, and aquaculture.
+- Areas of specialization include: animal and human health diagnostics, med tech, natural health products, bio-active extraction and value-added food processing, and aquaculture.

-Combined, Emergence companies represent 849 jobs, with $129M in sales revenue per year.
+- Combined, Emergence companies represent 605 jobs, with $83M in sales revenue, and raising $48M investment per year.

 Emergence was established as a national program by the Government of Canada in 2014.
 In 2018, it became a regional program under the Atlantic Canada Opportunities Agency (ACOA).
-This year, ACOA and Innovation PEI have committed to operating the third phase of Emergence for the next three years.
+In 2022, ACOA and Innovation PEI committed to operating the third phase of Emergence for the next three years.